I just used Europe’s new EES border system. Here’s what you need to know.

 How to beat EES on arrival

-Entering Europe is when most of the viral videos have been filmed.
-In my experience, it’s not as bad as advertised, but a few easy tips can save you serious time.
+Entering Europe is where most of the viral videos have been filmed.
+It’s not always as bad as advertised, but a few simple tips can save you a lot of time.

 • Know the two-step process.
 If you’re entering Europe for the first time since EES launched, register at a self-service kiosk first.
 Then, line up at the eGate immigration line.
 Don’t head straight for the eGates if you haven’t registered yet.

 • Pre-register with the Travel to Europe app if it’s available for your arrival country.
-The app lets you submit passport details and a facial image up to 72 hours before departure.
+The app lets you submit basic arrival details and provides a QR code to speed up the registration upon arrival.
+Note that you will still need to wait in line at the eGates even after using the app.

 • Remove your passport from any cases.

-• Passengers with reduced mobility and families with children under 12 can skip the registration process and head straight to passport control.
+• Passengers with reduced mobility and families with children under 12 can skip the registration process and head straight to passport control and use the priority lane.

 How to beat EES on departure